Monica Seles: 1993 stabbing attack

 Parche was charged following the incident, but spent less than 6 months in pre-trial detention.
 In his trial, he was found to be psychologically abnormal, and was sentenced to two years' probation and psychological treatment.
 The incident prompted a significant increase in the level of security at tennis tour events.
 At that year's Wimbledon, the players' seats were positioned with their backs to the umpire's chair, rather than the spectators.
 Seles, however, disputed the effectiveness of these measures.
 She was quoted in 2011 as saying, "From the time I was stabbed, I think the security hasn't changed".
 Seles vowed never to play tennis in Germany again, disenchanted by the German legal system.
 "What people seem to be forgetting is that this man stabbed me intentionally and he did not serve any sort of punishment for it ...
 I would not feel comfortable going back.
 I don't foresee that happening."
-In a later article, Tennis.com reported that Parche was living in nursing homes due to additional health problems.
+In a later article, Tennis reported that Parche was living in nursing homes due to additional health problems.
+He died in a nursing home in August 2022 at the age of 68.

-Graf purportedly visited Seles while she was hospitalized.
+Graf visited Seles while she was hospitalized.
 Young Elders, a band from Melbourne, Australia, sent their song called "Fly Monica Fly" to Seles while she was recuperating from the stabbing incident.
 She later said that the song provided inspiration to her at that time, and subsequently met the band (who later changed their name to the Monicas) following her victory at the Australian Open in 1996.
 The stabbing incident is the subject of Dan Bern's 1998 tribute to Seles, "Monica".
 Additionally, American band Majesty Crush paid tribute with "Seles" from the 1993 album Love-15.

 The WTA suggested that Seles's No. 1 ranking be preserved due to her absence from the stabbing, but the ranking was ultimately not preserved.
-According to Seles's autobiography, all active tour players opposed the idea of preserving her number one ranking, except Gabriela Sabatini who abstained, voting neither yes or no. A vote was held at a tournament in Rome in 1993, and 16 of the 17 top players who voted rejected the proposal – Graf did not participate in the tournament and was thus absent from voting.
-Of those who did vote, only Sabatini did not reject the idea of freezing Seles's ranking until her return, but she did abstain.
+A vote was held at a tournament in Rome in 1993, and 16 of the 17 top players who voted rejected the proposal – Graf did not participate in the tournament and was thus absent from voting.
+Of those who did vote, only Gabriela Sabatini, who abstained, did not reject the idea of freezing Seles's ranking until her return.
 Seles did not play tennis for two years and suffered from depression as well as an eating disorder as a result of the attack.